MIT Technology Review: Original magazine: 1899–1998

 The historical Technology Review often published articles that were controversial, or critical of certain technologies.
 A 1980 issue contained an article by Jerome Wiesner attacking the Reagan administration's nuclear defense strategy.
 The cover of a 1983 issue stated, "Even if the fusion program produces a reactor, no one will want it," and contained an article by Lawrence M. Lidsky, associate director of MIT's Plasma Fusion Center, challenging the feasibility of fusion power (which at the time was often fancied to be just around the corner).
 The May 1984 issue contained an exposé about microchip manufacturing hazards.

 In 1966, the magazine started using a puzzle column started in Tech Engineering News a few months earlier.
 Its author is Allan Gottlieb, who has now written the column for more than fifty years.

 As late as 1967, the New York Times described Technology Review as a "scientific journal."
 Of its writing style, writer George V. Higgins complained:

 Technology Review, according to [then-editor] Stephen[sic] Marcus... [subjects] its scientific contributors to rewrite rigors that would give fainting spells to the most obstreperous cub reporter.
 Marcus believes this produces readable prose on arcane subjects.
 I don't agree.

 In 1984, Technology Review printed an article about a Russian scientist using ova from frozen mammoths to create a mammoth-elephant hybrid called a "mammontelephas".
 Apart from being dated "April 1, 1984", there were no obvious giveaways in the story.
 The Chicago Tribune News Service picked it up as a real news item, and it was printed as fact in hundreds of newspapers.

-The prank was presumably forgotten by 1994, when a survey of "opinion leaders" ranked Technology Review No. 1 in the nation in the "most credible" category.
+In 1994, a survey of "opinion leaders" ranked Technology Review No. 1 in the nation in the "most credible" category.

 Contributors to the magazine also included Thomas A. Edison, Winston Churchill, and Tim Berners-Lee.